p2panda/aquadoggo/aquadoggo/README.md

 <br/>

-Configurable node server implementation for the [`p2panda`] network which can be embedded inside your Rust program.
+Configurable node implementation for the [`p2panda`] network which can be embedded inside your Rust program.

 > The core p2panda [`specification`] is fully functional but still under review so
 > please be prepared for breaking API changes until we reach v1.0.
 Currently no